Deliverability

 Protecting against spam and phishing

-Email headers are a great way to verify the source of an email, and can help protect against spam and phishing attacks.
+Email headers are a great way to verify the source of an email and can help protect against spam and phishing attacks.
 It is recommended to always inspect email headers to verify the sender’s address before responding to an email.
-Doing this can help ensure that messages are coming from trusted sources, and can warn users against responding to spoofed or malicious emails.
+Doing this can help ensure that messages are coming from trusted sources, and can warn users against responding to spoofing or malicious emails.
 No one wants to be duped!

 Tracking an email’s route

-Since the header contains the email’s routing information, you can view exactly which servers, ISPs, and email platforms the message has been through.
+Since the header contains the email’s routing information, you can view exactly which mail servers, ISPs, and email platforms the message has been through.
 This can help with tracking the originator of a message, as well as identifying any points where the email may have been tampered with.
 Knowing all the stops an email has gone through is especially helpful in cases of malicious activities.

 Identifying the sender and receiver